incognitochain/incognito-cli/README.md

    DO NOT USE THIS FUNCTION UNLESS YOU UNDERSTAND THE UN-SHIELDING PROCESS.

 OPTIONS:
-   --privateKey value, -p value  a base58-encoded Incognito private key --tokenID value, --id value   the Incognito tokenID of the un-shielding asset --amount value, --amt value   the Incognito amount of the action (default: 0)
+   --privateKey value, -p value  A base58-encoded Incognito private key --tokenID value, --id value   The Incognito tokenID of the un-shielding asset --amount value, --amt value   The Incognito amount of the action (default: 0)

 ```